Types of Chemical Peels

 Why choose Dr. Green for a chemical peel?

 Dr. Green is a veteran in the world of cosmetic dermatology and specializes in skin rejuvenation and revitalization.
-Her goal with any treatment is ensure the safety and satisfaction of her patient, and she will work with you to create a curated skin care treatment plan that maximizes results while minimizing downtime.
-Dr. Green will help you to feel like the very best “you” possible through her care and expertise.
+Her goal with any treatment is to ensure the safety and satisfaction of her patient, and she will work with you to create a curated skin care treatment plan that maximizes results while minimizing downtime.
+Dr. Green will help you feel like the best “you” possible through her care and expertise.

 What is the best type of chemical peel?